 St. Patrick’s Day is on March 17 and all week there are Irish celebrations including Vancouver’s CelticFest, parties at pubs and other Irish events.

-In 2019 St. Patrick’s Day is on the Sunday of the weekend that kicks off Spring Break, with the rest of the school holidays running from March 18th until the end of the month.
+In 2021 St. Patrick’s Day is on the Wednesday of the first week of Spring Break, with the rest of the school holidays running from March 15th until the 26th.

-Below is a listing of some of the many events that take place to celebrate St. Patrick’s Day during the week in and around Vancouver in 2019.
+Below is a listing of some of the many events that were scheduled to take place to celebrate St. Patrick’s Day during the week in and around Vancouver in 2020.
+Future years (post 2021) will hopefully be comparable.

 - St. Patrick’s Day Pub Night – Paddlewheeler Riverboat Tours in New Westminster offers adults ages 19+ a three-hour cruise with Celtic DJ music, Irish-themed food and drink for sale.
 The trip goes from 7 to 10 pm.